eve-esa/data-processing/docs/getting-started/configuration.md

 # Configuration Guide

-This guide covers all configuration options for the EVE Pipeline.
+This guide covers the main configuration options for the EVE Pipeline.
+You can find the detailed configurations under each `Pipeline Stage`.

 ## Configuration File Structure